DrJieTao/DeepLearning_docs/syllabus.md

 to demonstrate their proficiency.
 Each portfolio should consist of one or more Jupyter notebooks posted on __Colab__, and should focus on analyzing a particular set of data to uncover business insights.
 Students are encouraged to find their own datasets rather than using those from in-class activities.
 There are __four__ deliverables for the final project:
-+ _Proposal (10%)_: a Jupyter notebook describing the dataset, basic descriptive features of the data, and a plan for more in-depth analysis.
++ _Proposal (5%)_: a Jupyter notebook describing the dataset, basic descriptive features of the data, and a plan for more in-depth analysis.
 The notebook should clearly describe the purpose, methodology, and anticipated result of the analysis to a non-technical business audience.
 + _Milestone Report (10%)_: report the progress of the project.
-+ _Final deliverable and presentation (10% each)_: the completed portfolio, composed of one or more Jupyter notebooks.
++ _Final deliverable and presentation (15% and 10% respectively)_: the completed portfolio, composed of one or more Jupyter notebooks.
 They should be written with a target audience of a manager in a relevant company and should be written with clear descriptions and explanations that are understandable to a non-technical audience.